saif031197/US-Traffic-accidents/README.md

 | ------ | ------ | ------ | ------ | ------ |

 ### Contribution
-1.Akshaya Easwaran - User Dashboard Creation, came up with the idea of using AutoML in GCP and contributed to creating models,  updated information in GitHub, contributed to 43 rules of machine learning activity.
+1.Akshaya Easwaran - User Dashboard Creation, came up with the idea of using AutoML in GCP and contributed to creating models,  contributed to content in GitHub, contributed to 43 rules of machine learning activity.

 2.Akshay Gupta -